nklayman/vue-cli-plugin-electron-builder/README.md

 ## Quick Start:

-Open a terminal in the directory of your app created with Vue-CLI 3.
+Open a terminal in the directory of your app created with Vue-CLI 3 or 4 (4 is recommended).

 Then, install and invoke the generator of vue-cli-plugin-electron-builder by running: